Gabriel78110/KNN-PCA/README.md

 # VertexHunting

-## To reproduce the experiments run python experiments.py
+- To reproduce the experiments run: python experiments.py